soxueren/atsd/api/sql/examples/interpolate-edges.md

 | nurswgvml006 | 2016-06-19T09:28:00.000Z | 18.0       |
 ```

-* Interpolated values are calculated between neighbouring values in the resultset.
+* Interpolated values are calculated between neighboring values in the result set.
 * Even though data prior to 09:20:00 and at or after 09:30:00 exists in the database, it is outside of the start and end date specified in the `WHERE` clause.
 * Therefore, data for **leading** periods starting at 09:20:00, 09:21:00, 09:22:00 and for **trailing** period starting at 09:29:00 was not interpolated.